Free Quote

 - Approximately 2.5 billion coffee cups are used and thrown away each year in the UK.

-- Coffee cups contain a polyethylene lining to build resistance against heat making them difficult to recycle.
+- Coffee cups contain a polyethylene lining to build resistance against heat, making them difficult to recycle.

-- As recently as 2018, 99.75% of coffee cups in the UK were not being recycled
+- 99% of coffee cups in the UK are not being recycled, that’s around 7 million cups a day.

 - Coffee cups can be reprocessed multiple times into high-quality paper, notebooks and cards.